m-soro/Project_2/README.md

 - Because this app is heavy on the images, it tends to load _slower_.
 All images are already compressed at the time of deployment.

-- At the start each page has a height of "100vh", it works great for static contents, the first two pages, however the "results" page is dependent on the result of the API call.
+- I begin by setting, each page's height to "100vh", it works great for static contents, which is the first two pages, however the "results" page is dependent on the result of the API call.
 If it returned a long list of chair status, it overflows and gets cut off.

 - To fix this, I decided to have an example of a complete search result showing as soon as the page loads and set the results page to "auto" the first render is a whole page, the second render is dependent on the API call result, and because one of the API is permissive with keywords, it always returns a result so a whole page is still able to render.